FlyingDutchmanGames/battle_box/README.md

 - [ ] Game Engine Stats Server/Interface (# Live Games, # Most Active Lobby, # Connections)?
 - [ ] Build TicTacToe as proof of game engine extendability
 - [ ] `mix battle_box.swarm {optional credentials file}` task to run a swarm against a botskrieg server for regression testing
+- [ ] Get factory bot for elixir installed and working (its becoming too hard to mock data)
+- [ ] Pass timing info to the game so it can do move timing

 ### Done